 Teeth whitening may well cause a few side effects due to the chemicals present in the products applied.
 However, the effects are likely to be fairly minimal and, when procedures are carried out professionally, should only last a few days.
 Side effects can include increased sensitivity, especially to cold, as well as sore throats and potential discomfort around the gums.

 Teeth whitening will not always be suitable for individuals either, another reason why it is important to take the advice of your dentist.
-It will only lighten existing colour and will not work on any type of false teeth, including crowns and veneers.
+It will only lighten existing color and will not work on any type of false teeth, including crowns and veneers.

 Whilst some will suggest avoiding whitening toothpaste, they can still be effective at removing stains even if they will not actually ‘whiten’ your teeth.
 Be sure to always use a quality product though, and one that has been scientifically approved.

 After teeth have been whitened, both teeth and gums will look and feel far cleaner, and to get the most out of the procedure you will want to keep them that way.
-Try cutting down on any food or drink that has been shown to stain teeth and ensure that you floss daily, brushing at least twice a day with a fluoride toothpaste.
+Try cutting down on any food or drink that has been shown to stain teeth and ensure that you floss daily, brushing at least twice a day with fluoride toothpaste.
 Cutting down on sugary snacks and choosing to chew gum with xylitol between meals may also help.

-Finally, whilst seeing your dentist about the procedure will be vital, going back for regular check ups after will also be extremely important, so don’t let appointments slip just because you now have cleaner, brighter gnashers.
+Finally, whilst seeing your dentist about the procedure will be vital, going back for regular checkups after will also be extremely important, so don’t let appointments slip just because you now have cleaner, brighter gnashers.